python/mypy/docs/source/generics.rst

 .. note::

-    You have to add an explicit :py:class:`~typing.Mapping` base class if you want mypy to consider a user-defined class as a mapping (and :py:class:`~typing.Sequence` for sequences, etc.).
-This is because mypy doesn't use *structural subtyping* for these ABCs, unlike simpler protocols like :py:class:`~typing.Iterable`, which use :ref:`structural subtyping <protocol-types>`.
+    You have to add an explicit :py:class:`~collections.abc.Mapping` base class if you want mypy to consider a user-defined class as a mapping (and :py:class:`~collections.abc.Sequence` for sequences, etc.).
+This is because mypy doesn't use *structural subtyping* for these ABCs, unlike simpler protocols like :py:class:`~collections.abc.Iterable`, which use
+    :ref:`structural subtyping <protocol-types>`.

 When using the legacy syntax, :py:class:`Generic <typing.Generic>` can be omitted from bases if there are